What is Body Type?

 This newsletter will cover many topics under what I call the “body stuff” umbrella, like:

-What it’s like to be a fat person and then not a fat person: how people treat you, how it’s not all sunshine and rainbows, how you lose some bodily angst and gain some, too
+What it was like for me to be a fat person and then not a fat person: how people treated me, how I lost some bodily angst and gained some, too

 How loaded and vague terms like “fit” and “healthy” can be